 106 Zeus and the Turtle.
 Jupiter invited all animals to his wedding.
 The tortoise was late with the excuse he was slow from home.
 From then on Jupiter made him carry his house.

-> 107 Zeus and the Fox.
+107 Zeus and the Fox.
+(For awhile Zeus made the Fox king of animals but changed his mind.)
 Not linked yet

-> 111 Heracles and Plutus.
+111 Heracles and Plutus.
 As a God Hercules called on all other gods except Plutus.
 Asked why not, Hercules said he saw the God of Wealth with many rascals on Earth it wasn’t proper.

 112 Ant and Beetle.
 (A Beetle did not work to save for winter and suffered for that.)
 Not linked yet